The Essentials of a CV by Art2write

 A CV is a necessary and powerful tool to advertise yourself in a precise and effective manner before your potential employer.
 These days when competition in jobs is fierce, and hundreds of job aspirants queue up for one job; an employer spends relatively little time on CVs.
 Thus, to get shortlisted for the interview you need to have an attractive and effective CV.
-Here are some of the essentials of a CV which may help your CV get noticed from among the piles of the CVs.
+Here are some of the essentials of a CV or CV writing which may help your CV get noticed from among the piles of the CVs.

 Keep it Simple: A CV should always be easy to read and all relevant information should be precisely and accurately put.
 Though there is no strict rule that how long a CV should be, it should not cover more than 2 A4 pages.
 You need to put everything concisely without leaving any important detail.
 A very long or a very short CV is generally neglected.

 Tailored CV: A CV must always be written keeping the particular role or job in mind; in this competitive world it is seen that untargeted CVs usually lose out before the targeted ones.
 You should keep it in mind that a CV for a teaching job should be different than a CV for a managerial position.
 The same CV cannot be used for many employers.

 Be Honest: When you write about your professional and educational achievements, you should try to put evidence to prove them.
 Don’t ever lie; lies may get you selected for an interview, but at the interview, you will get caught.
 Nobody wants to face a heap of trouble especially in just the beginning of his career.

 Presentation: Make your CV look good too with the right choice of font, bullets, sentences, etc. because presentation matters.
 Search for the best layout and form your CV accordingly.
 Following a set pattern like first personal details, then experience and education with a personal statement make a CV attractive.